carlosperate/microbit-dev-env/README.md

 * List the files on the micro:bit: `python upy.py fs ls`
 * Copy a file onto the micro:bit: `python upy.py fs put path/to/local.txt`
 * Get a file from the micro:bit: `python upy.py fs get remote.txt`
-* Delete a file on the micro:bit: `python upy.py fs rm foo.txt`
+* Delete a file on the micro:bit: `python upy.py fs rm remote.txt`
 * More info in the built-in help: `python upy.py fs --help`

 ### MakeCode